oxygenxml/dita-ot-css-pdf/README.md

 The plugin was tested with both DITA Open Toolkit 1.8 and 2.0.
 To install the plugin in a DITA Open Toolkit:

 1. Download the entire project as a ZIP file.
-1. Unzip and copy the "com.oxygenxml.pdf.prince" folder to the "DITA-OT-DIR\plugins" folder.
+1. Unzip and copy the "com.oxygenxml.pdf.css" folder to the "DITA-OT-DIR\plugins" folder.
 1. Run the DITA OT integrator (http://www.dita-ot.org/1.8/dev_ref/plugins-installing.html)

 Note: If you are using Oxygen, you can run the DITA OT Integrator by following this procedure: